aws-solutions/application-pattern-orchestrator-on-aws/README.md

 ### GitHub or GitHub Enterprise account

-The solution assumes that the user is using GitHub to host their code repositories.
+The solution assumes the user is using GitHub to host their code repositories.
 The solution supports both GitHub Teams and GitHub Enterprise plans.
 Under GitHub Enterprise, the solution supports both Enterprise Cloud and Enterprise Server options.

 A complete list of prerequisites related to GitHub/GitHub Enterprise are listed: